cran/ggeffects/README.md

   set to their mean (numeric variables) or marginalized over the levels or “values” for factors and character vectors.
 Marginalizing over the factor levels of non-focal terms computes a kind of “weighted average” for the values at which these terms are hold constant.
-These are usually called *marginal effects*.

   Question answered: “What is the predicted value of the response at meaningful values or levels of my focal terms for an ‘average’ observation in my data?”.
 It refers to randomly picking a subject of your sample and the result you get on average.

-- `"ame"` (or `"counterfactual"` or `"empirical"`): calls `ggaverage()`, i.e. non-focal predictors are marginalized over the observations in your sample.
+- `"empirical"` (or `"counterfactual"`): calls `ggaverage()`, i.e. non-focal predictors are marginalized over the observations in your sample.
 The response is predicted for each subject in the data and predicted values are then averaged across all subjects, aggregated/grouped by the focal terms.
-These kind of predictions are also *average marginal effects*, however, averaging is applied to “counterfactual” predictions (Dickerman and Hernán 2020).
+Averaging is applied to “counterfactual” predictions (Dickerman and Hernán 2020).
 There is a more detailed description in [this vignette](https://strengejacke.github.io/ggeffects/articles/technical_differencepredictemmeans.html).